PatrickKyei/exception/_posts/2022-09-05-brutal-truth-about-relationships.md

 They’re simply terrified of being alone.

-## 2. You Are Not Your Partners Psychotherapist!
+## 2. You Are Not Your Partners Psychotherapist

 If your partner doesn’t love themselves, handle their own problems and care for themselves (especially if you do) the relationship is severely imbalanced which will lead to an eventual break up.